mikeedjones/django-ninja-mcp/README.md

 With this setup, your Django Ninja API is now available as MCP tools at `/api/mcp`.
 LLM clients that support MCP can connect to this endpoint and use your API's functionality as tools.

-For example, with `mcp.cliet.sse` you can connect to the server and call the `/hello` endpoint:
+For example, with `mcp.client.sse.sse_client` you can connect to the server and call the `/hello` endpoint:

 ```python
 from mcp.client.session import ClientSession